Lorenzovagliano/Game-PerdidosNoIcex/README.md

 To generate Documentation, use:

     $ doxygen Doxyfile
-**Atenção: It is necessary to have Doxygen installed to use this command, and please create a "./doc/" directory beforehand.**.
+**Attention: It is necessary to have Doxygen installed to use this command, and please create a "./doc/" directory beforehand.**.
 The command may vary depending on your Linux distribution.
 On Ubuntu, you can use the following command to install Doxygen: sudo apt-get install doxygen

 ### **Removing object files and executable**
 ---